cloudfoundry/bosh/docs/running_tests.md

 Features should always contain unit tests to verify functionality and may need additional tests depending on the feature scope.

-## Test Suites
+## BOSH Director Ruby app tests

-BOSH uses several different types of tests, depending on the scope and subject.
+The BOSH Director Ruby web app, as a component, uses several different types of tests, depending on the scope and subject.

 ### Unit Tests